 A 60-acre first thinning in Pike County is not a small sale.
 Five qualified buyers competing through a sealed bid will move that number well past what any of them would have paid on a walk-up offer — and the spread between the high and low bid alone usually pays the consulting fee several times over.

 After the harvest, the next move is usually a reforestation decision on what to put back, when, and with what site prep.
-On Pike County uplands that decision is almost always pine — but the species, spacing, and chemistry choice should be made on cruise data, not on the planter's default.
+On Pike County uplands that decision is generally pine — but the species, spacing, and chemistry choice should be made on cruise data, not on the planter's default.

 The McComb Corridor Buys Fast.
 Slow It Down.